Thelouras58/Thelouras58.github.io/_posts/2018-02-03-diploma-thesis.md

 ### Research

 In this stage, we did a bibliographic study about serious games and their association with the problem of mild cognitive impairment(MCI).
-The purpose of the study was to understand how to design computer games that they can boost and practice cognitive skills.
+The purpose of the study was to understand how to design mobile games that they can boost and practice cognitive skills.

 ### UX Design and technical requirements

-The users of the app have specific characteristics, so the UX and the usability of the app must be designed carefully.
-The previous research helped a lot to design a user friendly app.
+The users of the application have specific characteristics, so the UX and the usability of the app must be designed carefully.
+The previous research helped a lot to design the app to achieve its purpose.

 Also  In this stage we did the analysis of the application.
-Functional and no fuctional requirements,  architecture and structural requirements and design requirements
+Functional and no fuctional requirements,  architecture, structural requirements and design requirements.

 ### Implementation